Niara Bely: Chief

 On January 17, 1852, the British and Sierra Leone, in agreement with the domestic ruler, imposed a ban on the slave trade of the region, a ban which the lower river region had already adopted.
 Mary Faber de Sanger, who perceived the treaty as a hostile act from the lower river trader in alliance with Freetown's "mulatto" and also as a way of releasing the lower river's Susa tribe from her allied Fula tribe power, which would hurt her business, closed alliance with Niara Bely and Charles Wilkinson, and together they pillaged the Susu region by the lower river.
 However, the war ended with a defeat for Faber, Bely and Wilkinson (1855).
-Around this time, the Transatlantic slave trade experienced its final declined, however, and the slave traders of the region gradually started to invest in other business.
+Around this time, the Atlantic slave trade experienced its final declined, however, and the slave traders of the region gradually started to invest in other business.

 Death

-In 1878 she was baptised as an Anglican, later archaeological investigations discovered the remains of the original Anglican church at Farenya.
+In 1878, she was baptised as an Anglican, later archaeological investigations discovered the remains of the original Anglican church at Farenya.
 She died on 14 April 1879, with the news commemorated by the firing of the settlement's cannon the morning after.
 A mission who was present at the time wrote "The infirmities of age had pressed heavily upon her ever since her baptism, and at last she died somewhat suddenly".
 She was initially buried in a hole under a cheese tree in the middle of the village.
 In 1966, a graveyard was built around the location and her remains were re-interred in a cement grave.
 Additional, empty, graves were built for her husband and her son.